mitochondrial DNA clarifies karyotypic evolution within the

 related to X. fraseri.

-The allo- or autopolyploid origins of various species were examined by Carr et al. (1986).
+The evolution of allo- or autopolyploid species were examined by SM Carr et al. (1986).
 The strong morphological resemblance of epitropicalis and ruwenzoriensis to their respective sister species indicates that both the maternally-inherited mtDNA and the dominant nuclear alleles influencing morphology are derived from the same species, possibly by autopolyploidy.
 On the other hand, the close mtDNA affinities of vestitus to clivii, which is morphologically more similar to borealis or muelleri, suggests an allopolyploid origin.
 Finally, ruwenzoriensis is a cryptic species that is almost indistinguishable from fraseri, which suggests an origin by allo-triploidy, possibly with laevis.

 [The top figure shows a neighbor-joining analysis of 1429bp